Overview of Wyoming Taxes

 Wyoming Income Tax

 Whether you’re a doctor, a rancher, a teacher or a carpenter, in Wyoming you won’t pay any state income tax.
 That’s right: Wyoming doesn’t tax personal income of any kind.
-This includes for capital gains and income from interest.
+This includes capital gains and income from interest.
+If you live in Wyoming, once you finish your federal tax return, you’re done with your taxes.

 Wyoming Sales Tax